-How to get a EU Passport
+How to get a European Passport

 If you are seriously considering living in Europe the value of EU citizenship cannot be denied.
 As a retiree, you can obtain a very different lifestyle from that of Canada or the US and live in the home of your ancestors or simply a place you are passionate about.
-The EU citizenship or passport requirements are obviously established for those who can prove either residency in an EU country or the right of citizenship to an EU country.
+EU citizenship or passport requirements are obviously established for those who can prove either residency in an EU country or the right of citizenship to an EU country.

 What is an EU or European Passport?